alibahaloo/UtiliExtract/README.md

 ### Modify `BillMetadata.cs`

 * Add new entries to the `BillProvider` enum
-* Extend `ProviderUsageTypeMap` to include usage types for the new provider
-* Map usage types to measurement units in `UsageTypeToUnitMap`
 * Add provider-specific keywords to `BillTypeKeywords` to assist in detection
+* Add new usage unit to the `UsageUnit` enum if necessary

 ### Add a New Bill Reader